hummingbird-community/.github/profile/README.md

 </p>

 Hummingbird is a lightweight, flexible modern web application framework.
 It is built with a modular design and provides a robust set of features to build your next web application.

+The Hummingbird Community organisation holds a series of packages written by the Hummingbird developer community.
+All packages included here involve some integration the server framework.